Scalable Reinforcement Post-Training Beyond Static Human Prompts: Evolving Alignment via Asymmetric Self-Play: Impact Statement

-\method~enables scalable training of language agents through open-ended training, improving AI alignment with human values, which may ultimately contribute to social welfare~\citep{pigou1920some,arrow1952social,zhi2024beyond}.
-This could \emph{democratize} the development of more generally capable AI agents, benefiting a wide range of applications from education to scientific discovery.
+\method~enables scalable training of language agents through open-ended training, improving AI alignment with human values, which will ultimately contribute to social welfare~\citep{pigou1920some,arrow1952social,arendt1958origins,zhi2024beyond,ml-welfare}.
+This may \emph{democratize} the development of more generally capable artificial intelligence agents, impacting a wide range of domains from scientific discovery to societal governance.

 We recognize that~\method~relies on self-exploration guided by reward signals.
-If these signals are inaccurate or misaligned, the trained agents may exhibit undesirable behaviors such as reinforcing biased hallucination.
+If these signals are inaccurate or misaligned, the trained agents may exhibit undesirable behaviors such as reinforcing biases or hallucinations.
 Mitigating these risks requires continued research into robust reward models, transparent evaluation protocols, open collaboration within the AI research community, and more.
-We are committed to supporting these efforts by sharing our findings and implementations to promote open and responsible research and development.
+As authors, we will be committed to supporting these efforts by sharing our findings and implementations to promote open and responsible research and development.